BMeu/Mief/README.md

    2. Download _Mief_: `git clone https://github.com/BMeu/Mief.git; cd Mief`
 2. Run _Mief_: `cargo run --release`

+If you want to display the current frames per second (FPS), instead (compile and) run _Mief_ with the `display-fps`
+feature: `cargo run --release --features display-fps`.

 ## Instructions

 The goal is pretty simple: prevent the ball from leaving the field on your side.
 Each player controls a handle